 How do we minimize risk while also maximizing creativity?

 When must we use a heavy-weight process?
-And when will a light-weight process suffice?

 What is the place of interaction design within the larger software development process?